poiyomi/PoiyomiDocs/docs/vertex-options/basics.md

 - `Type` <PropertyIcon name="float4" />**Vector4**

-How much to offset the Spectrum Motion when full audio from AudioLink peaks.
+How much to offset the Spectrum Motion when full audio from Audio Link peaks.